-The clerk may, without motion or application, refund filing fees, full-time attorney admission fees, and pro hac vice admission fees paid online by credit card when the clerk's records demonstrate the fee was erroneously paid or is a duplicate.
+The clerk may, without motion or application, refund filing fees, full-time attorney admission fees, and pro hac vice admission fees paid online by credit card when the clerk's records demonstrate the fee was erroneously paid (e.g., as in the case of a system error) or is a duplicate.
+However, if the clerk's records do not clearly demonstrate that the payment was erroneous or a duplicate, then an application to the clerk is required.
 An application to the clerk is required when the clerk's records do not demonstrate a fee was erroneously paid or is a duplicate.
 This limited authority does not otherwise amend the Judicial Conference policy prohibiting filing fee refunds.